javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/01-property-descriptors/article.md

 A non-configurable property can not be deleted or altered with `defineProperty`.

-For instance, `Math.PI` is both read-only, non-enumerable and non-configurable:
+For instance, `Math.PI` is read-only, non-enumerable and non-configurable:

 ```js run
 let descriptor = Object.getOwnPropertyDescriptor(Math, 'PI');